 Easy deference: Unlike a mortgage or car loan, it is easy to get deferments and extensions on your student loan if the are federal loans, which can be helpful if you are in a financial jam.
 The problem is that people don’t realize that when they defer paying their loan, the interest on the loan is still building, meaning that they are going farther into debt.
 When you defer payments on your loan, you are guaranteeing that you’ll be making payments for longer, especially if you are making the minimum payment each month.

 Interest rates: People don’t pay attention to the interest rates on their student loans.
 They figure that they owe a certain amount on their loan and they just need to pay whatever the lender tells them to.
 A strategy that experienced money people employ is to consolidate their loans in order to lower the interest rate.
-Your student loans may have a high interest rate, but if you have good credit, you can usually consolidate your loans for a lower rate, which means you’ll be paying less money in the long run.
+Your student loans may have a high interest rate, but if you have good credit, you can usually refinance your student loans for a lower rate, which means you’ll be paying less money in the long run.
+We’ve compiled an exhaustive list of the best student loan refinancing companies here.

 Don’t take on too much debt in the first place: If you haven’t started college yet or have kids that plan to go to college, it is smart to start planning now.
 Set up a college fund.
 It costs less to save now than pay interest on debt later.
 You can also set up a 529 college fund for your future student.
 The best of these that we’ve found is the UPromise program, which is a credit card that adds money to your 529 account every time you use the card on certain purchases.
 If you are spending money anyway, might as well contribute to your child’s education.
 Here are some other tips on saving money for college.